Travel Rounds

 *A set of 1-week increment travel rules that build on our previous versions with the goal of keeping a **brisk pace**, encouraging **player creativity** and creating a feeling of **epic scale** and the **passage of time** in the world.*

-The Dungeon Master describes the weather and the nature surrounding the players, as determined by their own methods (Hex Flower, etc.)
+The Dungeon Master describes the weather and the nature surrounding the players, as determined by their own methods.

-The base-pace of travel is determined by the terrain.
-If travel goes through multiple types of terrain, simply split the difference in the pace, regardless of how many hexes of which type of terrain are present.
+The distance the party can travel is determined by the terrain in the region.
+If the party will be traveling through multiple types of terrain, simply split the difference in the distance, regardless of how many hexes of which type of terrain are present.
 The types of terrain and their attributes are as follows:

 | Easy Terrain | Roads, Grasslands | **+7** | 10 |